zuplo/docs/docs/articles/oauth-authentication.md

 header.
 By default, the Authorization header will be left on the request and forwarded on to your backend.

-It is not recommended to validate the Access Token on both the gateway and the backend.
+It isn't recommended to validate the Access Token on both the gateway and the backend.
 However, by forwarding the header to the backend you can transition your API from doing authentication on your backend to authorizing at the Gateway.
 See